aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/shabbat-shaharit/reconstruction-of-a-liturgy-for-the-amidah-in-greek-from-jewish-prayers-preserved-in-the-constitutiones-apostolorum-circa-380-ce-by-dr-david-fiensy.html.md

 <body>
 Title: Reconstruction of a Greek text of the Shabbat Amidah preserved in the Constitutiones Apostolorum (circa 380 CE), by Dr. David Fiensy<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=11776">http://opensiddur.org/?p=11776</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=11776">http://opensiddur.org/?p=11776</a>
 <p />
 <hr />